Gelber/gelf4cplus/README.md

 This is a header-only library.
 Just copy the include directory to your location of choice.

 **Prerequisites**
--Boost
+- Boost
--ZLib / GZip
+- ZLib / GZip
--log4cplus
+- log4cplus

 ## Copyright and License